tttmmmyyyy/fixlang/Document.md

 );
 ```

+(Note that `println!` prints the 0th element of `arr1`, not of `arr0`.)
 In this program, the call of `set` is the last usage of `arr0`.
 In such a case, `set` can update the 0th element of the given array without violating immutability, because the mutation cannot be observed.

 Go back to the `calc_fib` function.
 At the line `let arr = arr.set(idx, x+y);`, the name `arr` is redefined and points to the new array returned by `set` function.
 This ensures that the old array given to `set` function will be never referenced after this line.
 So it is evident that `set` function doesn't need to clone the given array, and in fact it doesn't.